Money Market vs Capital Market

 |Return on investment||The return in money markets are usually low||The returns in capital markets are high because of higher duration|

-- Both money market and capital market are part of the financial markets.
+- Both are part of the financial markets.
 The main aim of the financial markets is to channelize funds and to generate returns.
 The financial markets stabilize the money supply by lending borrowing mechanism i.e. surplus funds are provided to borrowers by the lenders.

-- Both money market and capital market are required for the betterment of the economy as they fulfill the long-term and short-term capital needs of the business and industry.
+- Both are required for the betterment of the economy as they fulfill the long-term and short-term capital needs of the business and industry.
 The markets encourage individuals to invest money to gain good returns.

 - Investors can tap into each of the markets depending on their needs.
 Capital markets are generally less liquid but provide good returns at higher risk whereas money markets are highly liquid but provide lower returns.
 Money markets are also considered safe assets.